juji/hadist/README.md

 Open Search For Al-Hadits v0.0.1

-It sounds arabic, but it's not..
+OSFAH: It sounds arabic, but it's not..
 I just made that up..

 Just getting tired of searching Hadist in the wild... i'll just make my own..